sbmonahan/te-in-github-demo/README.md

 > **⚠️ IMPORTANT DISCLAIMER**: This is sample code provided for demonstration purposes only.
 It is not warranted for any particular use case and is provided "as-is" without any support or warranty.
 Use at your own risk and discretion.

+> **📢 READ-ONLY REPOSITORY**: This repository is for demonstration and learning purposes only.
+Issues, pull requests, discussions, and other interactive features are disabled.
+This is not a supported product.

 This repository provides a complete solution for running ReadyAPI TestEngine tests in GitHub Actions CI/CD pipelines.
 It automatically spins up TestEngine in Docker, executes your ReadyAPI projects, and generates multiple report formats (JSON, JUnit XML, PDF, Excel).

 ## What This Does